TestFlight in 2026: How to Run a Beta That Catches Real Bugs

 Focus this build:

-1. New onboarding flow (first 60s): can a fresh user complete a ritual without any guidance?
+1. New onboarding (first 60s): can a fresh user finish setup with no guidance?

-2. iPad landscape layout: does the 21-day calendar still display fully after rotating?
+2. iPad landscape: does the 21-day calendar still display fully after rotating?

-3. Family Sharing: when sharing with family members, do push notifications arrive within 30s?
+3. Family Sharing: when shared with family members, do push notifications arrive within 30s?

 4. Memory: after 30 minutes of continuous use, does the app slow down or get killed?